mdrights/LiveSlak/README.txt

   contains the Slackware Live OS you want to boot.
 This can become necessary if you have another copy of Slackware Live installed in another partition.
 Also accepted: UUID or LABEL.

+livemedia=/dev/sdX:/path/to/live.iso => Use this if you want to load the live OS from an ISO file on a local harddisk partition.

 livemain=directoryname => Use this if you copied the content of the ISO to a different directory than "liveslak".